 Ayers In The Notre Dame Record Book -

 College Basketball Honors and Awards -

-AYERS NOTES: Younger brother, Cameron, was a standout guard at Bucknell from 2010-14 and 2014 Patriot League Player of the Year ... father, Randy Ayers, is currently a scout for the Brooklyn Nets and was also an assistant coach for the New Orleans Pelicans, head coach at Ohio State (1989-97) and head coach of the Philadelphia 76ers (2003-04) ... holds the school record for three pointers in a game at Purcell Pavilion with nine (tied with two other players), scoring 35 points on 9-14 shooting from three point range against South Dakota in 2008-09 ... in that game with South Dakota, the Irish set the school record for three pointers in a game with 19, which was eventually bested by the 2010-11 team with 20 against Villanova ... one his top performances of 2008-09 came vs. Providence, playing all 40 minutes while scoring 28 points and grabbing eight rebounds ... hometown is Blue Bell, Pa., and attended Germantown Academy during his prep career.
+AYERS NOTES: Younger brother, Cameron, was a standout guard at Bucknell from 2010-14 and 2014 Patriot League Player of the Year … father, Randy Ayers, is currently a scout for the Brooklyn Nets, also was head coach at Ohio State (1989-97), for the Philadelphia 76ers (2003-04) and was an assistant coach with the Orlando Magic (2005-07), Washington Wizards (2007-09), 76ers and New Orleans Pelicans (2010-14) … holds the school record for three pointers in a game at Purcell Pavilion with nine (tied with two other players), scoring 35 points on 9-14 shooting from three point range against South Dakota in 2008-09 … in that game with South Dakota, the Irish set the school record for three pointers in a game with 19, which was eventually bested by the 2010-11 team with 20 against Villanova … one his top performances of 2008-09 came vs. Providence, playing all 40 minutes while scoring 28 points and grabbing eight rebounds … hometown is Blue Bell, Pa., and attended Germantown Academy during his prep career.